Skip to main content

 “You can get hurt.”
 I shook my head.
 I was already late, and the car had honked twice.
 She ran back downstairs to fetch her sewing box.

-She walked into the room, a little breathless from the running about, little drops of precipitation appearing on her forehead.
+She walked into the room, a little breathless from running about, with little drops of precipitation appearing on her forehead.
 She stretched her hand out as I placed the button on it.
 She put the string swiftly in the needle and warned me to stay very still.
 She held the thin cotton cloth of the Panjabi in between her hands and started sewing it, looping the string through the four holes in patterns.
 Her forehead was sweaty from running around, and her small Kajol Tip appeared slightly smudged, unlike her neatly drawn eyes.
 Her blunt nose had a small nose pin on its left, her freckles were reddish, and her lips appeared to quiver from the heavy breathing.
-She held the needle in between them, as she placed the button, and took the needle back in her right hand.
+She held the needle in between them as she placed the button, and took the needle back in her right hand.
 Her bangles made a faint sound as her hand moved over the button, and she moistened her dried lips with her tongue.
 I sighed.
 Perhaps a little more evidence than I intended to.
 The round shape of her blouse had ruffles around the neckline, where the saree hung over her bosom.
 She was still breathing a little heavily.
 I stiffened as she lowered her face, unaware of my senses and put the end of the string in between her teeth and cut it short, before knotting the ends up tightly.

 “There you go.”
 She looked up at me as I sighed again, and her cheeks appeared red.
 She looked away, a little consciously clearing her throat as the car honked again, jolting me from staring at her.